krukowskid/krukowskid.github.io/_posts/2025-03-20-GitHub-Cross-Organization-Repository-Access.md

 ## Step 4: Install the App on Your Organization

-Next, install your new app on the organization:
+Next, install your new app on the organization where the repository to-be shared is hosted:

 1. Navigate to the app's settings page
 2. Click **Install App** in the sidebar